Genre = Paranormal, Fantasy, Romance

 Ariel rolled her eyes.
 Seconds later a loud explosion rocked the air behind them.
 Black smoke filled the sky above a blazing Feldspar Research building.

 Brandi shrugged.
 “I was a federal agent who was investigating Feldspar’s unauthorized use of Alaskan wolves for experiments they refused to explain to the National Wildlife Foundation.
-Before that I was special forces in the military.
-This NWF investigation was supposed to be a break from this kind of traumatic shit for me.”
+Before that, I was special forces in the military.
+This NWF investigation was supposed to be a break from my normal traumatic shit.”

 Look for Matthew Gray Wolf.
 His pack healer will be able to help me—if it’s not already too late.